ganpatrao/ganpatrao.github.io/_posts/2013-08-04-beginning-how-to-prove-it.md

 \end{align*}
 $$

+### Question 6

-*6. The sequence 3, 5, 7 is a list of three prime numbers such that each pair of adjacent numbers in the list differ by 2.
+*The sequence 3, 5, 7 is a list of three prime numbers such that each pair of adjacent numbers in the list differ by 2.
 Are there any more such "triplet primes"?*

 Such a triplet can only occur among a triplet of odd numbers (since 2 is the only even prime number).